aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/charts/get-chart-title-from-a-worksheet/_index.md

     "cURL",
     "SDK",
   ]
-description: "Learn how to retrieve a chart title from an Excel worksheet using Aspose.Cells Cloud REST API.
-Includes endpoint, parameters, authentication, sample cURL and SDK code."
+description: "Learn how to retrieve a chart title from an Excel worksheet using the Aspose.Cells Cloud REST API (v3.0).
+Includes endpoint, parameters, authentication, and sample cURL and SDK code."
 ---

 This REST API retrieves the title of a chart that is stored in a worksheet of an Excel workbook.